Taack/coronavirus/README.md

 Variance is very high
 ## Italy (added 4825)

-* The number of simulated death should be 25957 +/- 6271
+* The number of simulated death should be 25957 (Std Err.
+6271)
 * The peak of death per day date 2020 / 03 / 31.3
 * weighted death mean = 12178
 * weighted date mean = 32 (2020 / 03 / 24)

 ## Spain (added 1378)

-* The number of simulated death should be 10728 +/- 5111
+* The number of simulated death should be 10728 (Std Err.
+5111)
 * The peak of death per day date 2020 / 03 / 30.1